dillydilly/docker_fail2ban/README.md

 dillybob/fail2ban:latest
 ```

 Default: no jails are enabled, add your config (see below).
-The default 'jail.conf' is included for you to modify.
+The default 'jail.conf' is included(github) for you to modify.
 It will get copied into the container as '/etc/fail2ban/jail.local'
 ```
 $ docker run -d -it \
 -v /path/to/filter.d/custom_filter.conf:/etc/fail2ban/filter.d/custom_filter.conf \